stelmo/Convection-Diffusion-Reaction-Systems/README.md

 Convection-Diffusion-Reaction-Systems
 =====================================

-### The analysis and implementation of coupled convection diffusion reaction systems with the finite element method.
+### The analysis and implementation of coupled and uncoupled convection diffusion reaction systems with the finite element method.
-All the programs were done in the Julia Language.
+All the programs were written in the Julia Language.

+# Uncoupled System
+The reactor is assumed to be isothermal.

-# One Dimensional Analysis
+## One Dimensional Analysis
-Piecewise linear basis functions are used exclusively (Straight line elements).
+The elements are comprised of piecewise linear basis functions (roof functions).
+The spatial problem was solved using the finite element method.
+The unsteady (temporal) problem was solved using a combination of the FEM and the Crank-Nicholson method (to solve the system of resultant ODEs).

-## Steady State Systems
+### Steady State System
-The Aris-Taylor approximation is used to model radial diffusion with axial diffusion and convection.
+The Aris-Taylor approximation is used to model a reacting system with radial and axial diffusion, and axial convection.
+First order kinetics are used with a constant rate.

+### Unsteady System
+The unsteady case was an extension of the steady case.
+The initial condition approximates an inert reactor.

+## Two Dimensional Analysis
+Piecewise bilinear basis functions (rectangular elements) are used as elements in the spatial dimensions.
+Again the Crank-Nicholson method was used to solve the system of resultant ODEs for the unsteady problem.

+### Steady State System
+Axial and radial diffusion with axial convection was considered.
 First order kinetics are used.
+Both plug flow and laminar flow were implemented.

-## Unsteady Systems
+### Unsteady System

-# Two Dimensional Analysis
-Piecewise bilinear basis functions are used exclusively (Square elements).

-## Steady State Systems
-Axial diffusion with radial diffusion and convection.
-First order kinetics are used.
+The unsteady case was again just an extension of the steady case.
+An inert reactor was approximated for the initial condition.
+Both plug flow and laminar flow were implemented.

-## Unsteady Systems
+# Coupled Systems
+The isothermal assumption is dropped.
+The same systems as above, but this time incorporating a non-constant rate term which depends on temperature were modelled.
+Only the one dimensional case was modelled.